ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #imd-token-exchange}
 {: api}

 To access IBM Cloud IAM-enabled services in the account, you can generate an IAM token from the instance identity access token by using trusted profile information.
-After you generate the IAM token, you can use it to access IAM-enabled services, such as Cloud Object Storage, Cloud Database Service, and the VPC APIs.
+After you generate the IAM token, you can use it to access IAM-enabled services, such as {{site.data.keyword.cos_full_notm}}, Cloud Database Service, and the VPC APIs.
 You can reuse the token multiple times.

 Make a `POST /instance_identity/v1/iam_token` call and specify the ID of the trusted profile.
 This request uses the instance identity access token and a trusted profile that is linked to a virtual server instance to generate an IAM access token.
 The trusted profile can be linked either when you create the instance or provided in the request body.